gdiet/experimental/README.md

   * When a field other than GF(256) is used for sharing, there is no guarantee that the secret can be reconstructed using GF(256).
   * Requiring the use of GF(256) is enough to ensure that each correct split implementation will be compatible with each other correct join implementation.
 If this assumption is not complete - what is missing for a full specification of the method?

-The motivation for this question is that I noticed that when I share a secret with implementation A, it is not sure I can reconstruct the secret with implementation B.
+The motivation for this question is: I noticed that when I share a secret with implementation A, it is not sure I can reconstruct the secret with implementation B.

 For example, "hello" shared with the implementation https://github.com/codahale/shamir has given me the shares